Former Luchese mob boss Little Vic Amuso, 88, serving life for ordering murders, begs for ‘compassionate release’ amid health issues

 The crime family tapped Michael “Baldy Mike” Spinelli to plan her killing, according to testimony.

-He assembled a team and stalked Capozzalo for weeks, deciding that their best chance to kill her was after she dropped her children off at school in the morning.
-On March 10, 1992, they took their shot outside her Gravesend, Brooklyn, home.
+He assembled a team and stalked Capozzalo for weeks, deciding that their best chance to kill her was after she dropped her children off at school in the morning, and on March 10, 1992, took their shot outside her Gravesend, Brooklyn, home.
 She survived the ambush.

 Spinelli, who’s slated to be released from prison in 2026, was denied compassionate release last month by Brooklyn Federal Judge Raymond Dearie.